Hyperdevotion Noire: Goddess Black Heart

 Hyperdevotion Noire: Goddess Black Heart (超女神信仰ノワール　激神ブラックハート, Chō Megami Shinkō Nowāru Geki-Shin Burakkuhāto) is a 2014 tactical role-playing game developed by Compile Heart and Sting Entertainment.
 The game is a spin-off title of the Hyperdimension Neptunia game series featuring Noire as the main character.
 The game was released in Japan on May 29, 2014, and in North America and Europe in February 2015.
 It was originally a PlayStation Vita exclusive.
 A port for Microsoft Windows was released on April 26, 2016.
+A Nintendo Switch port was released in Japan on February 13, 2025.

 Gameplay

 The game features chibi versions of the original Hyperdimension Neptunia characters which battle against enemies on a tactical grid map.
 The gameplay is turn-based, and map elevation has an effect on characters' abilities and mobility; certain units are more capable of climbing to higher terrain than others, and units take damage from falling.
 The field maps feature various gimmicks, including rail cars, flaming pits, logs, artillery batteries, laser beams and moving platforms.
 Each of the playable characters move by traveling along each square of the map grid, however certain enemies are able to take up more than one square on the map grid.

 Prior to beginning a mission, the player is able to select characters as participating units, equip them, and designate a mission leader.
 Akin to various other tactical RPG games, the battle system is separated into player and enemy phases, where each side takes turns in moving characters and executing commands.
 There is a new mechanic known as "Lily Boost", which involves adjacent units developing special bonds that grant special skills and abilities such as goddess transformations; kissing animations are displayed upon activation.
 During battle, characters can become affected by a series of status ailments which alter the state of battle, which include zombification, cowardice, turning into tofu, meganekko, becoming 8-bit, and infatuation.
 Items can be crafted from raw materials.
 The player is also able to customise Noire's room within the "Sim Noire" mode, using furniture purchasable with in-game points.